-The traditional concern when testing m hypotheses simultaneously is to control the family-wise error rate (FWE), the probability of making any false discovery.
-The restrictiveness of the FWE criterion leads to multiple testing procedures that are not powerful in the sense that the probability of rejecting null hypotheses that are false must also be small.
+The traditional concern when testing m hypotheses simultaneously is to control the familywise error rate, the probability of making any false discovery.
+The restrictiveness of the familywise error rate criterion leads to multiple testing procedures that are not powerful in the sense that the probability of rejecting null hypotheses that are false must also be small.
 At the other extreme lies the strategy of ignoring the multiplicity issue altogether, and testing each hypothesis at level α .
 This is a popular approach which increases the probability of rejecting null hypotheses that are false, but ignores the increased expected number of type I errors.

-The false discovery rate (FDR) criterion was developed by Benjamini & Hochberg (1995) to bridge these two extremes.
-The FDR is the expectation of the proportion of rejected true null hypotheses among the rejected hypotheses.
-When the null hypothesis is true for all hypotheses, the FDR and FWE criteria are equivalent.
+The false discovery rate criterion was developed by Benjamini & Hochberg (1995) to bridge these two extremes.
+The false discovery rate is the expectation of the proportion of rejected true null hypotheses among the rejected hypotheses.
+When the null hypothesis is true for all hypotheses, the false discovery rate and familywise error rate criteria are equivalent.
 However, when there are some hypotheses for which the null hypotheses are false, a procedure that controls the false discovery rate may reject many more such hypotheses at the expense of a small proportion of erroneous rejections.

-The so-called linear step-up procedure, or Benjamini & Hochberg procedure, controls the FDR at a desired level qm_0/m when the test statistics are independent (Benjamini & Hochberg, 1995) or positively dependent (Benjamini & Yekutieli, 2001).
-Even though this procedure rejects false null hypotheses more frequently than procedures that control the FWE, if we knew m_0 the procedure could be improved by using $q' = qm/m_0$, to achieve precisely the desired level q.
-In this paper we develop and compare some adaptive procedures that, among other things, begin by estimating m_0 .
-In Section 2, we recall the formal definition of the FDR criterion, the linear step-up procedure, and review the background for the problem at hand.
+The linear step-up procedure, or so-called Benjamini & Hochberg procedure, controls the false discovery rate at a desired level qm_0/m when the test statistics are independent (Benjamini & Hochberg, 1995) or positively dependent (Benjamini & Yekutieli, 2001).
+Even though this procedure rejects false null hypotheses more frequently than procedures that control the familywise error rate, if we knew m_0 the procedure could be improved by using $q' = qm/m_0$, to achieve precisely the desired level q.
+In this paper we develop and compare some adaptive false discovery rate controlling procedures that begin by estimating m_0 .
+In § 2, we recall the formal definition of the false discovery rate criterion, the linear step-up procedure, and review the background for the problem at hand.